brikis98/yevgeniy-brikman-homepage/_posts/2010-02-21-title-goes-here.md

 prompts me to get up and shut the windows.
 As I do so, I can't help but notice the picture of modern art lying on my desk&mdash;the famous Campbell's Soup Cans by Andy Warhol.
-Nothing more than the red and white can with black text reading "Campbell's Condensed Soup&mdash;old fashioned vegetable made with beef stock," but revered nonetheless by critics of modern art.
+Nothing more than the red and white can with black text reading "Campbell's Condensed Soup&mdash;old-fashioned vegetable made with beef stock," but revered nonetheless by critics of modern art.
 Perhaps, procrastination is an art form too&mdash;knowing exactly how much time you can waste to put yourself in the perfect situation, where the pressure is on, the